-1. Pursuant to SRC 300.1110(a)(2), the Planning Commission may initiate a legislative land use proceeding by the adoption of a resolution referring the matter to public hearing for review and recommendation to the City Council.

-- 2. On August 17, 2021, the proposed code amendments were initiated by the Planning Commission with the adoption of Resolution No. 21-01.
+- 1. Pursuant to SRC 300.1110(a)(2), the Planning Commission may initiate a legislative land use proceeding by the adoption of a resolution referring the matter to public hearing for review and recommendation to the City Council. - 2.
+On August 17, 2021, the proposed code amendments were initiated by the Planning Commission with the adoption of Resolution No. 21-01.
 Subsequently on September 7, 2021, the proposed legislative zone change was initiated by the Planning Commission with the adoption of revised Resolution No. 21-01 that added the proposed legislative zone change to the resolution in addition to the proposed code amendments. - 3.
 ORS 197.610 and OAR 660-018-0020 require that notice be provided to the Department of Land Conservation and Development (DLCD) on any proposed amendment to a local land use regulation at least 35 days prior to the first public hearing.
 Notice to DLCD was initially submitted on August 17, 2021 and was subsequently followed by a revised notice on August 31, 2021, which included the proposed legislative zone change in addition to the proposed code amendments. - 4.
-On September 10, 2021, notice of the public hearing before the Planning Commission was mailed to all affected property owners as required under ORS 227.186.
-Public notice, as required under SRC 300.1110(e)(1)(A), was also mailed September 15, 2021, and public notice was published in the Statesman Journal newspaper, as required under SRC 300.1110(e)(2), on September 23, 2021, and September 30, 2021. - 5.
+On September 10, 2021, notice of public hearing was mailed to all affected property owners as required under ORS 227.186.

+- 5. Public notice, as required under SRC 300.1110(e)(1)(A), was mailed September 15, 2021, and public notice was published in the Statesman Journal newspaper, as required under SRC 300.1110(e)(2), on September 23, 2021, and September 30, 2021. - 6.
 On October 5, 2021, a public hearing was held before the Planning Commission to receive public testimony on the proposal.
-The Planning Commission voted to recommend City Council approval of both the proposed amendments and the legislative zone change, together with additional revisions recommended by staff included in the October 5, 2021, supplemental staff report and further additional recommended revisions by the Planning Commission (Attachment 1). - 6.
-On November 22, 2021, the City Council conducted first reading of Ordinance Bill No. 13-21 and voted to hold a public hearing on the proposed amendments.
-The hearing is scheduled for December 6, 2021. - 7.
-Notice of the City Council public hearing was mailed pursuant to SRC requirements on November 23, 2021, and published in the Statesman Journal newspaper.
+The Planning Commission voted to recommend City Council approval of both the proposed amendments and the legislative zone change, together with additional revisions recommended by staff included in the October 5, 2021, supplemental staff report and further additional recommended revisions by the Planning Commission (Attachment 1).